 To round out your experience, Track students are encouraged to participate in at least one onsite event such as, but not limited to: New York Finance Day, London Banking Days, or the Boston Investment Management Day.

-Outside of the classroom, the Finance Track offers sponsored seminars, networking opportunities with alumni and practitioners, academic and career counseling, and social events throughout your two-year tenure at MIT Sloan.
+Outside of the classroom, the Finance Track offers sponsored seminars, networking opportunities with alumni and practitioners, academic and career advising, and social events throughout your two-year tenure at MIT Sloan.